thilaire/missionBoard/docs/functionalities.md

 - green leds associated (on when the swith is on, except when there is an eletric problem, see [Electricity](#electricity))

-## Position, speed
+## Attitude, Position, speed
-Three groups of four seven-segment displays
+Three 4-digit 7-segment display, and two 8-digit 7-segment display
-- two for the *position* (position and altitude)
+- 8-digit display for the *position*
+- 8-digit display for the *altitude*
+- 4-digit display for the *speed*
+- 4-digit display for the *pitch*
-- one for the speed
+- 4-digit display for the *yaw*
-Of course, the position will be non-sense values (my kids are too young to understand, and I do not have enough displays to put the 6-axis position)
+Of course, the position/attitude will be non-sense values (my kids do not care, and I do not have enough displays to put the 6-axis position; and not enough time to build an accurate model!)
+The altitude and speed will be related to the mode (orbit, landing, takeoff) and the power (see [manual command](#manual command)).
+*roll* is missing, but I can't put everything (not enough input, not enough output; I had to make choices)

 ## Countdown, time
-Height seven-segment displays (two groups of four side-by-side).
+8-digit 7-segment display
 Two functions:
 - countdown for the takeoff (count down 20s when it starts, with 1/100th of seconds, blink when reach zero if the go-button has not been pressed)
 - then display time from takeoff (minuts, seconds, 1/10th seconds - reset when landing)